wp-plugins/avchat-3/readme.txt

 === Video Chat Plugin ===
 Tags: chat, video chat, chatroom, flash, flash video chat, flash chat, videochat, streaming, image, images, red5, fms, wowza, avchat, Buddypress
 Requires at least: 3.0.0
-Tested up to: 3.8
+Tested up to: 4.0
-Stable tag: 1.4.2
+Stable tag: 1.4.3
-Version : 1.4.2
+Version : 1.4.3
 Contributors: stefan.avchat, naicuoctavian, radu.patron
 License: GPLv2 or later

-The AVChat Video Chat Plugin Standard for WordPress is designed to increase members engagement and web site revenues by integrating your website with AVChat - a powerful video chat solution.
+The AVChat Video Chat Plugin Standard for WordPress handles the integration between WordPress and AVChat - a powerful web video chat solution.
+Once installed it increases members engagement and can also be setup to increase web site revenues through ads, memberships or ppv.

 == Description ==

-The AVChat Video Chat Plugin Standard handles the basic integration between AVChat and your WordPress website.
+The AVChat Video Chat Plugin Standard handles the integration between AVChat and your WordPress website.

  ★★★★ 2000+ clients already use AVChat on their WordPress websites ★★★★